sugbo4j/bike-components-scraper/Architectural.md

 - **Spring Batch**: Utilized for robust and scalable batch processing of scraping jobs, handling reading, processing, and writing data in chunks.
 - **Repository Pattern**: Implemented via Spring Data MongoDB, abstracting data access logic and promoting a clean separation of concerns.
 - **Strategy Pattern**: Evident in the `scraper` package, where `BaseScraper` defines a common interface for scraping, and concrete `RetailerXScraper` classes provide specific implementations for different retailers.
-- **Dependency Injection**: Heavily used throughout the Spring Boot application for managing component dependencies and promoting loose coupling.

 ## 6. Dependencies